Mathieu (INT, fumble recovery) excels in Texans’ loss

-FOXBOROUGH, Mass. — Tyrann Mathieu intercepted reigning NFL MVP Tom Brady and also recovered a fumble in Sunday’s game against the New England Patriots.
+FOXBOROUGH, Mass. — Tyrann Mathieu intercepted Tom Brady’s pass and also recovered a fumble Sunday against the New England Patriots.

-“Yeah, I touched the leather, but I didn’t touch the end zone,” Mathieu said after the 27-20 loss to New England in the season opener.
+“Yeah, I touched the leather, but I didn’t touch the end zone,” Mathieu said after the 27-20 loss in the opener.
 “We lost by seven points, so that’s how I look at it and how I judge myself.”

 A free agent who signed with the Texans after spending the first five years of his career in Arizona, Mathieu was Houston’s biggest offseason acquisition.
 The signing seemed to pay off in his very first game.